david-wagih/david-wagih/README.md

 <h1 align="center">Hi 👋, I'm David Wagih</h1>

-I'm a passionate software engineer and a Computer & Systems Engineering student, from Cairo, Egypt.
+I'm a passionate software engineer.
 I'm highly proficient in C, C++, Python, Solidity, HTML, CSS, JavaScript, TypeScript and its technologies.
-I like to build Full-Stack apps (TypeScript based like React.js/Next.js with TailwindCSS and Node.js, Prisma with PostgreSQL/MongoDB database support) while actively participating in hackathons.
+I like to build Full-Stack apps (TypeScript based like React.js/Next.js with TailwindCSS and Node.js, Prisma with PostgreSQL/MongoDB database support) and mobile applications using Flutter while actively participating in hackathons.
 I like to learn new technology and stay up-to date with the technology advancements and trends.

 - 📖 I’m currently learning Data Structures & Algorithms and exploring the Web3.0 and Data Science space
 - 💭 Feel free to ask me about Web Development